vatiolibre/vatioboard/README.md

 # VatioBoard

-VatioBoard is a multi-page Vite app for touch-first browser tools.
-The repo currently ships five user-facing surfaces:
+VatioBoard is a multi-page Vite app of touch-first browser tools built for Tesla-sized screens and regular mobile/desktop browsers.
+The repo is mostly local-first: drawings, calculator state, trip estimates, replay sessions, and acceleration runs are stored in the browser, while some account-aware actions are optionally wired to the VatioLibre backend.

-- `Vatio Board`: a full-screen drawing board with color controls, PNG export, and quick access to utility widgets
-- `Calculator`: a draggable calculator widget with history and formatting settings
-- `Vatio Speed`: a live GPS speedometer with trip stats, globe view, and speed-trap alerts
-- `Vatio GPS Rate Lab`: a front-end geolocation diagnostics page for measuring observed browser callback rate and field availability
-- `Vatio Accel`: a browser-only acceleration timer that estimates runs from geolocation updates and stores history in local browser storage

 The project is part of the VatioLibre community and is published for educational use.